Hit and Run

 Section 550.025 – Duty on striking structure, fixture, or highway landscaping a driver shall (1) take reasonable steps to locate and notify the owner or person in charge of the property of the accident and of the operator’s name and address and the registration number of the vehicle the operator was driving; and (2) if requested and available, show the operator’s driver’s license to the owner or person in charge of the property.
 Violations of this statute can be class B and C misdemeanors.

 Fortunately, there are options that are available where you still may be able to obtain compensation for your injury.
 Attorney Goyen has handled hit and run car accident injury cases for over 23 years and can help you determine what can be done in your case.
-Contact a Dallas personal injury lawyer at the Law Office of Doug Goyen.
+Contact a personal injury attorney at the Law Office of Doug Goyen.
 We can start work on your case today.

 In addition to what you would normally do in a car accident injury case, you need to make sure a police report has been filed.
 If you have Uninsured Motorist coverage on your insurance policy they will require proof that the collision was reported to the police before they will pay in a hit and run accident.Can I Recover in a Hit and Run Case?